Recently, a young guy named Harshit Godha emailed me to join my 1 year physique transformation program.

 He would have felt tired, sluggish and might have lost muscle mass instead of gaining it.

-The small details can make an enormous difference in your transformation once you’re past phase 1.
+The small details can make an enormous difference in your transformation once.

 For example, I have him eat pineapple for breakfast to improve digestion of proteins and increase vascularity.

 And moving on to macros, it’s crucial to get the balance right.